Hunter Education Course

 find and register for a class near you

 Option 2: “Full-Online” Courses for Residents 18 Years of Age and Older

 Notice: On October 1, 2013, Virginia implemented a new "full-online" adult hunter education course.
 You must be a Virginia resident and 18 years of age or older to take this course.

 These state-approved courses are commercially provided and are not administered by the Virginia Department of Game and Inland Fisheries:

 Since Hunter Education became mandatory for 12–15 year old and first-time hunters in 1988, there has been a 25% reduction in the rate of hunting-related shooting incidents.
 While hunting is safe in comparison to other common sports, each injury can cause extreme physical and emotional pain for the victim, the shooter, and their families.
 Hunter Education courses are designed to teach hunting safety, principles of conservation, and sportsmanship.
-A dedicated cadre of more than 1000 trained volunteer instructors works with 170 Conservation Police Officers to train over 14,000 students each year.
+A dedicated cadre of nearly 1000 trained volunteer instructors works with 170 Conservation Police Officers to train over 14,000 students each year.

 Hunter Education Volunteer Instructors